 Important update: Lionbridge is very selective in terms of recruiting new raters, up on revising exam results they will check your activity on their exam preparation portal, with this in mind, I strongly recommend you go through all the webinars on exam preparation portal before proceeding with the exam itself.

 Google updates the way the exam is done from time to time.
-The main feature that has been changed is that you must rate pages from your smartphone (send to device tasks).
-If you do not have smartphone, they say you cannot apply for this job.
+The main feature that has been changed is that you must rate pages from your smartphone (Send to Device tasks).
+If you do not have a smartphone, they say you cannot apply for this job.
 This is due to the fact that the number of mobile users is constantly growing and the company wants to assess websites from the perspective of on-the-go mobile users.

 Note: There is a recommended schedule that will give you plenty of time so that you’re not rushing to complete the exam at the last minute: